Here are some questions to ask yourself when deciding whether or not you are ready to retire.

 Retirement need not be an all-or-nothing affair.
 If you're not quite ready, financially or psychologically, for full retirement, consider downshifting from full-time to part-time employment.
 This will allow you to retain a source of income and remain active and productive.

-Stay up-to-date with the latest business trends, tips and revenue-generating ideas affecting you and your business by subscribing to the Skoda Minotti Blog or by following us on LinkedIn, Twitter @skodaminotti and Facebook.
+We also invite you to stay up-to-date with the latest business trends, tips and revenue generating ideas affecting you and your business today by subscribing to the Skoda Minotti Blog or by following us on LinkedIn, Twitter @skodaminotti, and Facebook or simply contact us at any one of our four office locations: Cleveland, Akron, Westlake or Tampa.